SacroDeo/Task-3/README.md

 ## How to Use This Report

 * Open the PDF file (`vuln scan_f4asqq (1).pdf`) to review all findings.
-* Focus remediation efforts first on **Critical and High vulnerabilities**, especially Node.js and SSL-related issues.
-* Use the provided Nessus plugin reference links for mitigation steps.
+* Prioritize **Critical and High severity issues** first (Node.js, SSL, Ruby RACK).
-* Apply security patches and hardening measures where necessary.
+* Apply OS and application patches promptly.
+* Disable or restrict unnecessary services to reduce attack surface.
+* Use regular scanning and patch management to maintain security posture.

+---

+✅ This README provides a **concise summary with mitigation guidance** alongside the detailed PDF report.

 ---